seap-udea/MPCDatabase/README.md

 database the information contained in the [NASA Minor Bodies Database](http://ssd.jpl.nasa.gov/sbdb_query.cgi).
-This database is somewhat complimentary since it also includes physical information about the minorbodies (albedo, diameter, spectral class, etc.).
+This database is somewhat complimentary since it also includes physical information about many of the minor bodies in the database (albedo, diameter, spectral class, etc.).

 All this information is contained in the separate table ``MinorBodies`` (the MPC information is in the ``Bodies`` database).